 My original prediction was, indeed, premature.
-It was also, post-HBP, obviously wrong.
+It was also, even as early as post-HBP, obviously wrong.
 Or at least mostly so.
-I had honestly thought that Rowling was playing the “redemption” card.
+Up until that point I had honestly thought that Rowling was playing the “redemption” card, as she had been hinting in some of her interviews.
 Evidently she was doing nothing of the sort.

-When the first draft of this piece was written (Easter weekend, 2005), I will admit there was no certainty that Ms. Rowling was going to choose to go here.
+Even when the first draft of this piece was written (Easter weekend, 2005), I admited there was no certainty that Ms. Rowling was going to choose to go here.
 But all of the major elements were in place for it, and given the most likely deployment of some of the basic types of elements already hinted at in the text of the series, as it then stood, it was difficult not to feel as if one was obliged to at least consider the possibility.

 And, no, I was not talking about Snape’s true loyalties or whether Miss Granger was going to reappear at the end of the summer having finally gotten a decent haircut and a makeover, and proceed to give her fans a definitive answer to the ’shipping wars.

-(Although I certainly had come to my final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)
+(Although I certainly was drifting toward my own final conclusion regarding the first of these questions, and the second was more or less definitively answered over the course of HBP after all.)

 No, I was talking about the ultimate solution of the conflict between Harry Potter and the Dark Lord.